English language requirements

 You also do not need to prove your knowledge of English if you are a national of Canada.

-We are also able to accept other local qualifications to evidence your English language, depending on whether you’re an undergraduate or postgraduate student.
-For more detailed information on when we’ll waive an English language requirement, please go to the following pages:
+We can accept other local qualifications to evidence your English language, depending on whether you’re an undergraduate or postgraduate student:

 Secure English Language Tests (SELT)